-- 17 PPE Assets valued on a DRC basis (valuation date 31/03/2018) - Re-valuation of the HRA beacons to the closing book date of 31/03/2018.
+• the HRA beacons to the closing book date of 31/03/2019.

-The valuations were reviewed by Kevin Warren BSc MRICS Corporate Head of Asset Management, Sue Grant BSc(Hons) MRICS and Amanda Dennis BSc(Hons) MRICS.
+The valuations were reviewed by Kevin Warren BSc MRICS Corporate Head of Asset Management and Sue Grant BSc (Hons) MRICS.
 The valuations were carried out in accordance with RICS Valuation - Global Standards 2017 and RICS Valuation - Professional Standards UK January 2014 (revised April 2015) (The Red Book) and in accordance with the specific sections that in the IFRS based CIPFA Code of Practice on Local Authority Accounting (the Code).